 In summary, the rationale for the proposed funding of cost overruns for the Council's share of the irrigator extractive capacity is that those costs have been targeted as much as possible to the beneficiaries of that capacity.
 The Council has considered the affordability of a targeted rate.
-For example, horticultural property values have increased significantly in the last two district-wide revaluations, averaging over 30% both times, signalling some robustness in some parts of the rural sector.
-The Council acknowledges that increased rates may be challenging for some ratepayers.
+For example, horticultural property values have increased significantly in the last two Districtwide revaluations, averaging over 30% both times, signalling some robustness in some parts of the rural sector.
+However the large scale of the cost increases targeted on such a small number of ratepayers (as in Option D) produces results that Council considers may possibly be unaffordable for some irrigators.
+Council has therefore moderated the funding approach by including a general rate contribution to cover the interest expense on overruns in excess of \$14.6 million.
+The Council acknowledges that even with this contribution increased rates may be challenging for some ratepayers in the EURA.
 Overall, Council considers that the allocation of the costs for the project in the manner proposed is appropriate having regard to the current and future social, economic, environmental, and cultural well-being of the community.